eliJaimes/AngularBootCampExercisePart3/NOTES.md

 - Note: first fix AlbumListComponent so isAtLeastMediumBreakpoint$ observable is configured on ngOnInit life cicle hook, it is a good practice to have simplest constructors
 - Follow the last approach to improve the UI on UserListComponent
 - Note: this time we will not map the BreakpointState, so you got to see this scenario

+## Hide AlbumListComponent and UserListComponent when they are not needed

+- On AlbumListComponent and UserListComponent wire activate and deactivate events to set routerOutletIsActivated property
+- Extend and improve layout logic using the routerOutletIsActivated property